MIDAS1901/GL-Pacman/README.md

   6. Use the Right Mouse Button to change Background Color, restart the game or exit the game.

 # Possible Updates
-  1. A choice for users to accomodate how many monsters they want when playing the game(i.e. Difficulty Levels).
+  1. Difficulty level (a choice for user to increase or decrease the number of monsters)
-  2. More levels
+  2. More maps
   3. A leaderboard

   Please feel free to suggest improvements or rectifications I can make.